Mounting an external file share#

 To access volumes with more complex Unix access permissions, including individual user permissions, the Authenticated NFS integration pattern will likely be necessary.
 See the dedicated documentation for that pattern for details.

-Adding the volume list to the ConfigMap#
+Adding the volume list to the configmap#

 Note

 The example provided in this section is for Gravity installs.
-Bring your own Kubernetes installs do not have the Operations Center and need to use a different method of managing the ConfigMap.
+Bring your own Kubernetes installs do not have the Operations Center and need to use a different method of managing the configmap.

 2. Click Manage Resources.